MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 # Overview and setup of Answers in Viva

 **Answers in Microsoft Viva** is a new experience for people in large organizations to learn from each other by asking and answering questions.
-Access is through the **Answers** tab in the Viva Engage Teams app.
+Access Answers from the **Answers** tab in the Viva Engage app.

 Answers let employees ask questions and connect to crowdsourced answers.
 Natural language processing helps match questions with available answers, and the experience rewards people who contribute to Answers.